Stride-Labs/stride/testutil/localstride/README.md

 You will then go through the genesis initialization process and hit the first block (not block 1, but the block number after your snapshot was taken)

-During this process, you may see only p2p logs and no blocks.
-This could be the case for the next 15 minutes, but will eventually start hitting blocks.
+During this process, you may see only p2p logs and no blocks. **This could be the case for the next 30 minutes**, but will eventually start hitting blocks.

 9. On your host machine, add this specific wallet which holds a large amount of stride funds